pyocd/pyOCD/docs/open_cmsis_pack_support.md

 ### Core-specific sequences

 The DFP debug sequence architecture is currently based on the fact that most debuggers only "connect" to a single CPU core chosen by the user when debugging or running a project.
-All debug sequences can be customised per core, and there can be separate sequences for each core.
+All debug sequences can be customized per core, and there can be separate sequences for each core.

 PyOCD is somewhat different in that it connects to the device as a whole, and then debugs one or more cores after the connection is established.
 This more closely reflects the hardware situation.